Remuneration policy of VP Fund Solutions (Liechtenstein) AG

 VP Fund Solutions (Luxembourg) SA (hereinafter referred to as "VPFLU") has established, implemented and maintains a Remuneration Policy.
 The purpose of this policy is to set out the position and principles of VPFLU in respect of the remuneration of its Staff Members.
-The Policy reflects VPFLU’s objectives for good corporate governance as well as sustained and long-term value creation.
+The Policy reflects VPFLU’s objectives for good corporate governance, long-term value creation, as well as it is geared to sustainability, that include environmental, social and governance aspects.
 It ensures that VPFLU is able to attract, develop and retain high-performing and motivated employees in a competitive labour market by acting in the best interests of the funds’ investors.

 More on the remuneration policy of VP Fund Solutions (Luxembourg) SA